cyberbotics/webots-doc/guide/programming.md

 }
 ```

-then the executable/interpretable file will be searched at the following paths:
+Then the executable/interpretable file will be searched at the following paths:

 ```
 my_project/controllers/my_controller/my_controller.exe (Windows only)